 “Do you want to stay with the fish or do you want to go with Jesus?”
-Blanco asked.
+Blanco asked in Spanish.
 “There are a lot of people today who want to stay with the fish, but the fishes aren’t forever.”

 Organizers from the U.S. were called on stage and celebrated for their roles in bringing Resurrection to Costa Rica, including the Rev. Jerry Russell, director of Samaritan Hands; the Rev. Jason Roe, leader of the U.S. Resurrection Design Team; Roger Murphy of Samaritan Hands and Fairview United Methodist Church; and the Rev. Hugh Kilgore, one of three youth pastors who founded Resurrection in 1985.